 We have followed up this group of NRCD patients to provide information on longer-term outcome of NRCD.
 Only eight patients reported continued symptoms after 2 years, which included patients with RCD, as one might expect, and microscopic colitis.
 This is reassuring in that NRCD has a good prognosis if evaluated and managed appropriately.

-This algorithm (Figure ) has been used as a basic guide in the investigation of patients referred to our institution with NRCD.
+This algorithm (Figure 2) has been used as a basic guide in the investigation of patients referred to our institution with NRCD.
 It reflects the pivotal role of repeat duodenal biopsy.
 It recognizes that mild histological abnormalities are more likely to indicate continued trace gluten intake or be present in the context of a secondary diagnosis.
 More severe histological changes or significant weight loss warrant more urgent investigation for RCD or intestinal lymphoma.
 In our study, all nine patients with RCD had significant weight loss and severe histological abnormalities on duodenal biopsy.

 The management of NRCD depends on confirming the diagnosis of CD and establishing a cause for the symptoms, which should be possible in 90% of cases.
 We suggest that those with RCD should be evaluated for lymphoma and subsequently managed with immunosuppressive therapy.
 Alternative strategies involving treatment with cyclosporine, cladribine, or fluadribine and melaphan, stem cell transplantation for type II RCD have been reported, although their use is not generally accepted.
 Continued gluten ingestion accounts for 45% of persistent symptoms in patients with CD and a thorough and honest dietary assessment should be encouraged.
 Microscopic colitis and SBBO are important causes of persistent ongoing symptoms that should respond to treatment.
 The longer-term prognosis of NRCD is good, with a 90% prospect of sustained symptom resolution.

 Celiac disease (CD) is a common disease that affects approximately 1% of Northern Europeans and North Americans.
 It is an inflammatory condition predominantly involving the proximal small bowel in genetically susceptible individuals.
 Treatment involves a life-long gluten-free diet (GFD) with avoidance of dietary gluten present in wheat, rye and barley.
 Thirty percent of CD patients fail to improve or may relapse while on a GFD, which is termed non-responsive CD (NRCD).